jayporta/no-navbars/DEVLOG.md

 <br />
 Oh… I deployed this app to Heroku and as a result had to move all the eslint-related dev dependencies to the dependencies object.
 So lame.
 <br />
+Decided to play around with some navigation ideas.
+First one reminds me of a circus tent.
+Can be seen in [this commit](https://github.com/jayporta/no-navbars/commit/8f11be5dbd57a40ac366cdae5cb1c5ab160e3eb2)